Theophilos (emperor): Campaigns against the Arabs

 During the respite from the war against the Abbasids, Theophilos arranged for the abduction of the Byzantine captives settled north of the Danube by Krum of Bulgaria.
 The rescue operation was carried out with success in c.
 836, and the peace between Bulgaria and the Byzantine Empire was quickly restored.
 However, it proved impossible to maintain peace in the East.
-In 834 Theophilos had given asylum to a number of refugees from the east; one of the group was Nasr, a Persian who was baptized, changed his name to Theophobos, married the Emperor's aunt Irene and became one of his generals.
+In 834 Theophilos had given asylum to Khurramite refugees from the east; their leader was Nasr, a Persian who was baptized, changed his name to Theophobos, married the Emperor's aunt Irene and became one of his generals.
 As relations with the Abbasids deteriorated, Theophilos prepared for a new war.

-Follis of a new type, minted in large quantities in celebration of Theophilos' victories against the Arabs from c.
+Follis of a new type, minted in large quantities in celebration of Theophilos's victories against the Arabs from c.
 835 on.
 On the obverse he is represented in triumphal attire, wearing the toupha, and on the reverse the traditional acclamation "Theophilos Augustus, you conquer".

 In 837, Theophilos led a vast army of 70,000 men towards Mesopotamia and captured Melitene, Arsamosata and Samosata.
 The Emperor also took and destroyed Sozopetra, which some sources claim as the birthplace of Caliph al-Mu'tasim.
 (Note: The claim that Sozopetra or Arsamosata was Mu'tasim's native city is found only in Byzantine sources.
 This claim is dismissed by most scholars as a later invention, i.e. as a parallel to Amorium, the likely birthplace of Theophilos.
 It was probably added deliberately to balance and lessen the effect of the blow that the latter's fall represented.)
 Theophilos returned to Constantinople in triumph.
 Eager for revenge, al-Mu'tasim assembled a vast army and launched a three-pronged invasion of Anatolia in 838.
 Theophilos decided to strike one division of the caliph's army before they could combine.
 On 21 July 838, at the Battle of Anzen in Dazimon, Theophilos personally led a Byzantine army of 25,000 to 40,000 men against the troops commanded by al-Afshin.
 Afshin withstood the Byzantine attack, counter-attacked, and won the battle.
 The Byzantine survivors fell back in disorder and did not interfere in the Caliph's continuing campaign.